 It's light and packs small, but the Eureka Suma 2 score below average in other metrics and so finds itself towards the bottom of this review.

 It feels like the green privacy panels taper so hard from one side to the other that they feel like they are there as much for 'style' as they are for practicality.
-This tent comes with a really large gear loft basket, which is great for storing items that you'll need for later or want to dry out.
+This tent comes with a really large gear loft basket, which is ideal for storing items that you'll need for later or want to dry out.
 With items in it, it does hang down and cut into the peak height.
 The single vestibule is large enough for a pack and footwear, but not two sets.
-For a really comfortable camping experience, we suggest checking out the The North Face Stormbreak 2.

 Ease of Set Up